muthukumarn/graphql/README.md

 # GraphQL
 Running the first GraphQL Server as priamry and second as remote on the first.
+Add types in second that extend the first.

 # Explanation